oakindeji1/PIZZA-SALES-ORDERS-OVERVIEW-DASHBOARD/README.md

 ### Create a bar chart highlighting the top 5 worst Sellers by Total order

-### Software Used
-    •	MS Office/Excel
-    •	MS SQL Server

-### 🔍 Step 1: Understand the Dataset
-### Firstly, I’ll took a quick look at the structure of your Excel file — specifically:
-     What sheets are present.
-     What columns exist (e.g., Year, Month, Accident_Severity, Vehicle_Type, Casualties, Road_Type, etc.).
-     This will allow me to map the data fields to your KPIs.
 Cleeaned the data by extrating days, Months and Year from the dates Using the below formulae:
           =TEXT(B2,"DD")
           =TEXT(B2,"MMM")
           =TEXT(B2,"YYYY")